xamat/blog/_posts/2024-12-24-EndOfData.md

 can or should continue is a subject of intense debate.
 While it is true that much of the existing web data has been "used up" for pretraining purposes, the kind of data that future AI will need is very different.

-One promising avenue is **synthetic data**, artificially generated data that can augment or even replace real-world data.
+One promising avenue, also highlighted by Ilya in his talk, is **synthetic data**, artificially generated data that can augment or even replace real-world data.
 The potential of synthetic data has been met with both excitement and skepticism.
-Some research, such as the paper "AI models collapse when trained on recursively generated data" (https://www.nature.com/articles/s41586-024-07566-y), suggests that models trained solely on their own outputs can degrade.
+Some research, such as the paper
+["AI models collapse when trained on recursively generated data"](https://www.nature.com/articles/s41586-024-07566-y), suggests that models trained solely on their own outputs can degrade.
 However, I believe these limitations can be overcome by generating synthetic data from diverse and more complex models, as argued in ["On the Diversity of Synthetic Data and its Impact on Training Large Language Models"](https://arxiv.org/abs/2410.15226).
 There is a rich and growing body of work on how to best generate and use synthetic data that I won't review here (see e.g.
 [“Machine Learning for Synthetic Data Generation: A Review”](https://arxiv.org/abs/2302.04062) and [“Generative AI for Synthetic Data Generation: Methods, Challenges and the Future”](https://arxiv.org/abs/2403.04190) ).

-In fact, I believe we are rapidly approaching a turning point: **the end of the age of data as defined by human limitations**.
+I believe we are rapidly approaching a turning point: **the end of the age of data as defined by human limitations**.
 While human-generated data has been essential in bootstrapping AI, it is inherently constrained by our own perceptions, biases, and the inefficiencies of human communication.
 As [Yann LeCun](https://www.noemamag.com/ai-and-the-limits-of-language/) has pointed out, human language is an imperfect tool for capturing the full complexity of reality.
 We are, in a sense, "lossy" encoders of the world around us.